 - Health and safety and prevention

-Questions about the collective labour agreement or employer's affairs can be mailed to email@example.com.
+If you have any questions about the collective labour agreement or employer's affairs please contact us by mail email@example.com.

 Workload meter: Measure your job satisfaction!